Extracorporeal radial shockwave therapy originated in Europe and is used by professional athletes around the world.

 The response to treatment varies from one individual to another.
-Many patients experience significant relief after one treatment, while others may require three treatments.
+Many patients experience significant relief after one treatment, while others may require three to five treatments.
 The healing with RSWT is a cumulative process; therefore, patients continue to have results weeks after ending their treatment.
-RSWT produces cellular breakdown and hence a subsequent rebuilding or healing process, for this reason maximum relief is usually felt at the twelfth week after the last treatment.
+RSWT produces cellular breakdown and hence a subsequent rebuilding or healing process, for this reason, maximum relief is usually felt at the twelfth week after the last treatment.

 Minor pain and discomfort during and immediately after the treatment are the most commonly reported adverse side effects.
 Also commonly noted is a reddening of the skin in the area treated.
-These typical side effects are relatively short lived lasting no longer than four to twenty four hours.
+These typical side effects are relatively short-lived lasting no longer than four to twenty-four hours.

 Yes, RSWT is not for everyone.
 You should consult with your physiotherapist prior to initiating treatment.
 Contraindications include the following: